Do Not Add Essential Oils to Dryer Sheets

 Essential oils are flammable.
 Do not add essential oils to dryer sheets.

 Instead of making your own dryer sheets, consider this alternative combination:

-Use White Vinegar in Place of Fabric Softener
+Use White Vinegar in Place of Fabric Softener in the Wash

 As "smelly" as that may sound, white vinegar is a wonderful and cost effective natural way to soften clothing.
 Once your clothes are dried, the vinegar smell disappears.
 See AromaWeb's Fabric Softener Recipe for more information.